 But also wingless visitors enjoy the diversity and beauty of the mudflats: As soon as the water is gone, you can see people observing the ground for worms, crabs & co.
 Or just strolling around enjoying the squishy mud between their toes.

 For longer hikes, a guided tour is recommended.
-Firstly, you’ll get tons of information on all the incredible phenomenons you cannot see just looking around.
-Secondly, it’s dangerous venturing on the mudflats by yourself.
+Firstly, you’ll get tons of information on all the incredible phenomena you cannot see just by looking around.
+Secondly, it’s dangerous to venture on the mudflats by yourself.

 When I was a kid, we used to wear gumboots in the mudflats.
 According to recent findings – respectively to my guide Ute – you should wear shoes that are tight around your ankles otherwise the mud just sucks them off your feet.

 We also used to walk barefoot.
-This is not recommendable because you might cut your foot pretty bad on some of the shells and oysters.
-This is a rather new phenomenon and due to the climate change that has a negative impact on the mudflats.
+This is not recommendable because you might cut your foot pretty badly on some of the shells and oysters.
+This is a rather new phenomenon and due to climate change that has a negative impact on the mudflats.